 Most rabbits have some sort of cage they can call their own.
 Even rabbits that have 24 hour free range of a house enjoy a place to go to nap, hide, or nibble hay.
-The rabbit's cage should be a pleasant place to spend time, and the bigger, the better.
-We recommend that you either build a condo (see below) or bunny-proof one room of your house (ideally a family or rec room where the bunny can act as part of the family).
+The rabbit's cage should be a pleasant place to spend time, and the bigger, the better (the space above a rabbit's habitat is almost always unused or "wasted" space, so consider building UP!).
+We recommend that you either build a condo (see below), use and "x pen" or other enclosure, or bunny-proof one room of your house (ideally a family or rec room where the bunny can act as part of the family).
 You can buy the panels to make a condo at Target in the home organization section.
 They are called "Organize It" cubes.
-Throw away the connectors and connect the grids at each corner with zip/electrical ties.
-A box of Organize It cubes costs \$14.99 and goes on sale regularly for \$12.99.
+Throw away the connectors and connect the grids at several intersections with zip/electrical ties.
+A box of Organize It cubes costs around \$ 20.
 You can make a large condo with two boxes of Organize It grids.
-Look for more condo setups on www.bunnybuddies.org
+Look for more condo setups on www.bunnybuddies.org.